 #9– Jodi

-Then just when you think you can’t care for Jodi more, Kent arrives home and her loving, supportive role in his story only cements the player’s view of Jodi as a spectacular character.
-She’s the mother and person that we all should aim to be in life and the only reason she doesn’t sail up to the top of this list is the limited events and storyline that her character offers.
+Then, just when you think you can’t care for Jodi more, Kent arrives home, and her loving, supportive role in his story only cements the player’s view of Jodi as a spectacular character.
+She’s the mother and person that we all should aim to be in life, and the only reason she doesn’t sail up to the top of this list is the limited events and storyline that her character offers.
 However, in terms of quality, Jodi is a real gem.

 #8– Leah

 Next, we have the resident artist of Pelican Town and potential love interest, Leah.
-While many would write her off as the female equivalent of Elliot, Leah has much more to offer within her story arc, you’ll see a gradual and natural growing romance throughout, you’ll receive a nice piece of furniture for your home and you’ll even be thrown into a tussle for her affection with a love rival in this storyline and although this is more of a cosmetic addition, it’s still pretty intense.
+While many would write her off as the female equivalent of Elliot, Leah has much more to offer within her story arc.
+You’ll see a gradual and natural growing romance throughout; you’ll receive a nice piece of furniture for your home, and you’ll even be thrown into a tussle for her affection with a love rival in this storyline, and although this is more of a cosmetic addition, it’s still pretty intense.

 #7 Sam

-Next up, we have the spiky-haired musician, Sam.
+Next up, we have the spiky-haired musician Sam.
 While being a big brother and role model to Vincent, Sam is also a fantastic friend to Sebastian.
 While Sebastian would happily sit in his room indefinitely, Sam makes it his mission to make sure he’s still getting out and about, taking him to the bar for games of pool and showing up to offer his company.
-Then in his downtime, he skates, plays the guitar and generally, lives a pretty cushy life.
+Then, in his downtime, he skates, plays the guitar, and generally lives a pretty cushy life.

-His heart events are pretty cool too and a decision you make early in your relationship will dictate what music his band plays later in the story, which is a nice touch.
-He’s easy to win over, he likes Joja Cola of all things and his additions to the farm are very aesthetic.
-He’s one of the least dramatic choices one can make for a romantic interest but as a whole, Sam is a great character, if a little bit predictable.
+His heart events are pretty cool, too, and a decision you make early in your relationship will dictate what music his band plays later in the story, which is a nice touch.
+He’s easy to win over, he likes Joja Cola, of all things, and his additions to the farm are very aesthetic.
+He’s one of the least dramatic choices one can make for a romantic interest, but as a whole, Sam is a great character, if a little bit predictable.

 #6 – Evelyn

-She offers some helpful recipes and really that’s all there is to say about Evelyn.
-She’s a shining beacon of pleasantness, altruism, and joy within the town and it’s as simple as that.
-She may not offer a tonne of story but it’s quality over quantity in this case.
+She offers some helpful recipes, and really, that’s all there is to say about Evelyn.
+She’s a shining beacon of pleasantness, altruism, and joy within the town, and it’s as simple as that.
+She may not offer a tonne of story, but it’s quality over quantity in this case.

 #5 Sebastian